-Bitcoin uses public-key cryptography, peer-to-peer file-sharing technology, and proof-of-work to process and verify payments.
-Bitcoins are sent (or signed over) from one address to another with each user potentially having many addresses.
+Bitcoin uses public-key cryptography, peer-to-peer file-sharing technology and proof-of-work to process & verify payments.
+Bitcoins are sent (or signed over) from one address to another, with each user potentially having many addresses.
 Each payment transaction is broadcasted to the network and included in the block chain ledger, so that the bitcoins cannot be spent twice.
 After a few minutes, each transaction is locked in time by the massive amount of processing power that continues to extend the block chain.
-Using these techniques, Bitcoin provides a fast and extremely reliable payment network that anyone can use.
+Using these techniques, Bitcoin provides a fast and extremely reliable payment network, which anyone can use.

 What is a cryptographic payment and why should I use it?

-Cryptographic means of payment refers to peer-to-peer electronic cash transactions whereby digital coins function as a medium of exchange and can be instantly transferred between any two computers in the world.
-Compared to traditional payment systems, digital money (e.g. bitcoin) enables users to transfer digital assets directly over the Web within a few minutes rather than exchanging electronic messages between banks followed by the movement of funds through debiting and crediting several accounts at each institution and at intermediary banks which results in transfer times of a few days.
-There are significantly lower processing fees for transferring digital cash compared to wire transfer or card payments through VISA, MasterCard or PayPal.
-The first crypto coin to begin trading was bitcoin in 2009.
-Since then, numerous crypto coins have been created.
-Paying with crypto coins is similar to electronic cash.
-It can be used to pay friends or merchants.
+Cryptographic means of payment refer to peer-to-peer electronic cash transactions, whereby digital coins function as a medium of exchange and can be instantly transferred between any two computers in the world.
+Compared to traditional payment systems, digital money (e.g. Bitcoin) enables users to transfer digital assets directly over the web within a few minutes, rather than exchanging electronic messages between banks, followed by the movement of funds through debiting and crediting several accounts at each institution and at intermediary banks, which results in transfer times of a few days.
+There are significantly lower processing fees for transferring digital cash, compared to wire transfer or card payments via VISA, MasterCard or PayPal.
+The first cryptocurrency to begin trading was Bitcoin in 2009.
+Since then, numerous cryptocurrencies have been created.
+Paying with cryptocurrency is similar to electronic cash.
+It can be used to pay friends and/or merchants.